TheLastGimbus/__takeout_helper_test_data__/README.md

 [asserts/exif_location.json](asserts/exif_location.json), as well as [file modified](asserts/file_modified.json),
 [exif date](asserts/exif_dates.json) and [file hash](asserts/file_hash.json).

+## Note:
-Note: the script changes the files *inside the input folder* - yeah, it sucks and shouldn't be like this, but it is :/ So, when committing them, make sure you commit *the original ones form takeout*, and *not* when they were already modified by script
+The script changes the files *inside the input folder* - yeah, it sucks and shouldn't be like this, but it is :/ So, when committing them, make sure you commit *the original ones form takeout*, and *not* when they were already modified by script - `./reset-test-data` will may you :)

 ## Versioning
 We version everything with a tag here.
 Then, in the original repo, if you want to update to new set of photos to test on, you need to checkout on new version

-## TODO:
+#### TODO:
 I'm not certain if checking file hashes is fully good idea - if we change the way we write exifs in *any way*, almost all of them will fail (I think) - so I may remove them in future